babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 ![ThreadsVsTopics](http://iandow.github.io/img/kafka_threads_vs_topics.png)

+### Fewer topics is better.

+In the image shown above, I observed that the more topics a Kafka producer has to send to the slower it will run.
+In other words, it's faster to send 1000 messages to a single topic that to send 500 messages to 2 topics in the same Kafka broker.
+In my specific test environment, it seemed apparent that performance would significantly degrade if any of my producer threads were sending to more than 200 topics.
+Therefore, it is important to maintain an affitinty between producer thread and Kafka topics, such that any given topic will always be populated by the same producer thread.

 In case you're curious, I got that result on a single-node Kafka cluster (kafka_2.11-0.10.0.0) running on Ubuntu Linux (canonical:UbuntuServer:14.04.4-LTS) on a DS14-series server in Azure (the Standard DS14 has 16 cores and 112 GB memory).